WWE in Canada: Broadcast

 Starting in the mid to late 1990s, WWF/E programming was shown on TSN for Monday Night Raw and The Score for SmackDown! broadcasts.
 The programs were also aired on CHCH Hamilton, CJNT Montreal, CKMI Quebec and CKVR Barrie.
 ECW and NXT were seen on Global Television Network until 2010.

 Beginning in 2014, WWE content is distributed exclusively via Rogers Media.
 As part of this agreement, Rogers distributes WWE's weekly television shows, Raw, SmackDown, NXT, Main Event, and This Week in WWE on Sportsnet 360.

 This deal excludes reality series, such as Total Divas (which is produced for E! and shown on its Canadian counterpart owned by Bell Media).

 As part of this deal, the WWE Network's live stream was offered as a traditional TV channel for subscribers to cable providers, instead of a standalone service.

 On September 7, 2017, WWE and TVA Sports announced a multi-year agreement to air a weekly recap of Raw in French.

 Beginning January 1, 2025, all the Canadian rights to its weekly series Raw, and rights to all other programming (including content currently associated with the WWE Network), would move to Netflix in stages.
 Netflix and WWE confirmed on January 23, 2024 that the Canadian rights to Raw would move in January 2025—aligning with Rogers' contract having been previously announced as ending in 2024, and suggesting that other Canadian rights would move at the same time.

 From 2019 to 2024, SmackDown aired on Fox which is available to Canadian providers.
 Since 2024, NXT also airs on The CW, that is also available for distribution in Canada.
-In addition, Saturday Night's Main Event airs on NBC which is also available to Canadian providers, but during its first revived run from 2006 to 2008, it was simulcasted on Global and Citytv while A&E (also available in Canada) airs a two-hour reality and documentary-based programming part of the seasonal WWE Superstar Sundays: LFG and Rivals, which also appears on the USA Network (formerly Discovery Channel); as this channel airs Collision, produced by rival promotion All Elite Wrestling.
+In addition, Saturday Night's Main Event aired on NBC which is also available to Canadian providers, but during its first revived run from 2006 to 2008, it was simulcasted on Global and Citytv while A&E (also available in Canada) airs a two-hour reality and documentary-based programming part of the seasonal WWE Superstar Sundays: LFG and Rivals, which also appears on the USA Network (formerly Discovery Channel); as this channel airs Collision, produced by rival promotion All Elite Wrestling.